endurantgames/cosmiclegends/src/classes/haunt.md

 At the start of Volume 5, choose an ability from this list or any previous list.

 :::::: {.ability-list .v5 }::::::::::
-TBD
-:   To Be Determined

-TBD
-:   To Be Determined

 :::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::